 The Big Reveal

-Towards the end of the game, a cutscene reveals the true nature of the Stick of Truth and the New Kid’s destiny.
-This pivotal moment ties together the game’s narrative threads and provides a satisfying resolution to the story.
-The emotional weight of this cutscene underscores the player’s journey and adds depth to the overall experience.
+Near the end of the game, a cutscene not only simply shows but also reveals the true identity of the Stick of Truth and the New Kid’s fate.
+This crucial point knots the game’s story in tight coils and gives a nice and pleasing conclusion to the plot.
+The emotional depth of this scene reinforces the player’s trip and adds to the overall experience.

 Cutscenes and Game Themes